 Pascale Aebischer is Professor of Shakespeare and Early Modern Performance Studies at the University of Exeter.
 Her research concentrates on performances using a range of media, with a particular focus in recent years on digital performance and theatre broadcasts.
-It is this expertise and her involvement with stakeholders in the theatre industry that made it possible for her to lead the first AHRC-funded Covid-19 project on Digital Theatre Transformation: A Case Study and Digital Toolkit for Small to Mid-scale Theatres in England from June to October 2020.
-The project concentrated on sharing the learning made from the digital transformation of Creation Theatre (Oxford) and Big Telly (Northern Ireland) at the start of the first Pandemic Lockdown.
-Working with the companies, representatives from Equity, and the audiences of the shows, the project team produced a set of guidelines for performers and a digital toolkit for use by academic and small-scale theatre companies in the UK and the US as they find new ways of working using digital platforms.
-Pascale Aebischer’s most recent books are Shakespeare, Spectatorship and the Technologies of Performance (Cambridge University Press, 2020), and the co-edited Shakespeare and the ‘Live’ Theatre Broadcast Experience (Bloomsbury, 2018).
+She led the AHRC-funded Covid-19 project on Digital Theatre Transformation: A Case Study and Digital Toolkit for Small to Mid-scale Theatres in England from June to October 2020.
+Her most recent books are Viral Shakespeare: Performance in the Time of Pandemic (Cambridge University Press, 2021), Shakespeare, Spectatorship and the Technologies of Performance (Cambridge University Press, 2020), and the co-edited Shakespeare and the ‘Live’ Theatre Broadcast Experience (Bloomsbury, 2018).

 Des Fitzgerald is Associate Professor of Sociology at the University of Exeter, based at the Wellcome Centre for Cultures and Environments of Health.
 Working across the medical humanities and Science and Technology Studies, his work examines new developments in the psychological and brain sciences.
 He has written on the autism spectrum, urban neuroscience, mind-wandering, interdisciplinarity, and green space, among other topics.
 He is the author of Rethinking Interdisciplinarity Across the Social Sciences and Neurosciences (with Felicity Callard; Palgrave, 2015); Tracing Autism (University of Washington Press, 2017); and The Urban Brain (with Nikolas Rose; Princeton University Press, 2022).